TobiasSackmann/ml-weather-monitoring-environment/README.md

     ```
 * Create/Train your Machine Learning Model.
     * You should first run the feature selektion notebook(feature_selection.ipynb) from within the notebooks direcory.
     * Then run your desired notebook for training a model.
-For example timeseries_forecast_approach_evaluation.ipynb
+For example multi-output_timeseries_forecast.ipynb.ipynb.
+All steps below will assume you use this notebook.
+You will need to adapt command and file if you use another notebook/model.
 * Put it in a docker container.
 For tensorflow/keras model you can use the dockerfile ins the docker directory.
 Example:
     ```shell
     docker build -t weather-forecast .
     ```
-* Install it in the kubernetes cluster
+* Install it in the kubernetes cluster.
+The steps below provide an example for
     * Provide your images to the local registry which was installed by the install.yaml playbook.
         ```shell
         docker save -o weather-forecast.tar weather-forecast
         scp weather-forecast.tar YOUR_USER@192.168.178.196:/home/YOUR_USER/
         ssh YOUR_USER@YOUR_VM_IP
         sudo docker load -i ./weather-forecast.tar
         sudo docker tag weather-forecast YOUR_VM_IP:5000/weather-forecast
         sudo docker push YOUR_VM_IP:5000/weather-forecast
+        ```
+    * Install the service and the deployment.
+        ```shell
+        kubectl apply -f deployment.yaml
+        kubectl apply -f service.yaml
         ```
 * Visualize your raw data as well as the machine learning results in Grafana

 Testing
 -----